Frogging-Family/linux-tkg/README.md

 ## linux-tkg

 This repository provides scripts to automatically download, patch and compile the Linux Kernel from [the official Linux git repository](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git), with extra select patches that aim for better desktop/gaming performance.
-Users can customize which patches are added to the "vanilla" sources and also provide their own patches, by editing the file `customization.cfg`.
-More information is available in the file itself.
+Users can customize which patches are added to the "vanilla" sources by editing the file `customization.cfg` and/or by following the interactive install script.
+Users can also provide their own patches: more information is available in the file `customization.cfg`.

 ### Important information

-- Due to `intel_pstate` poor performances as of late, it is set it to passive mode to make use of the `acpi_cpufreq` governors passthrough, keeping full support for turbo frequencies.
+- Due to `intel_pstate` poor performance as of late, it is set it to passive mode to make use of the `acpi_cpufreq` governor passthrough, keeping full support for turbo frequencies.

-- Nvidia prop drivers might need to be patched if they aren't supporting your chosen kernel OOTB (https://github.com/Frogging-Family/nvidia-all can do that automatically for you)
+- Nvidia's proprietary drivers might need to be patched if they don't support your chosen kernel OOTB: [Frogging-Family nvidia-all](https://github.com/Frogging-Family/nvidia-all) can do that automatically for you.

 ---------------------
 ### Customization options
 #### Alternative CPU schedulers

-CFS is the original scheduler available in the kernel sources.
-Additional schedulers are provided: they can offer a better interactivity/performance ratio, aiming for a better gaming experience.
-The kernel can be compiled with one of them:
+CFS is the only scheduler available in the "vanilla" kernel sources.
+Additional schedulers are provided: they can offer a better interactivity/throughput ratio that can be beneficial for gaming.
+The kernel can be compiled with one of the following alternative schedulers:
-- 5.10rc: Undead PDS, Project C / PDS & BMQ, MuQSS, CFS
+- 5.10rc: Undead PDS, Project C / PDS or BMQ, MuQSS, CFS
-- 5.9.y: Undead PDS, Project C / PDS & BMQ, MuQSS, CFS
+- 5.9.y: Undead PDS, Project C / PDS or BMQ, MuQSS, CFS
-- 5.8.y: Undead PDS, Project C / PDS & BMQ, CFS
+- 5.8.y: Undead PDS, Project C / PDS or BMQ, CFS
 - 5.7.y: MuQSS, PDS, Project C / BMQ, CFS
 - 5.4.y: MuQSS, PDS, BMQ, CFS

 **More informaiton about the alternative schedulers:**
 - MuQSS by ck : http://ck-hack.blogspot.com/
 - Project C / PDS & BMQ by Alfred Chen, http://cchalpha.blogspot.com/
 - Undead PDS: derived from PDS-mq by TKG, the ancestor of Project C PDS.
-While it got dropped with kernel 5.1 in favor of its BMQ evolution/rework, it wasn't on par with its elder PDS-mq in gaming, PDS will be kept afloat for as long as it'll make sense/possible to.
+While it got dropped with kernel 5.1 in favor of its BMQ evolution/rework, it wasn't on par PDS-mq in gaming, PDS will be kept afloat for as long as it remains possible and makes sense.

 #### User patches